Basic Attacks

 Auto Shimmy

 Refers to a kombo string given to some of the characters off of a standing jab that resembles the character’s throw speed/animation in its initial hit(s) and will “automatically shimmy” the opponent for attempting to tech or duck a throw.
-A shimmy is typically performed in fighting games by walking/dashing backwards in attempt to bait the opponent into anticipating a throw, and then punishing the opponent for doing so.
-A jab string that is considered an “autoshimmy” will typically have a second hit that is between 9-11 frames and is a mid and/or jailing attack; the significance of these attributes is that this speed parallels the 10-frame startup of throws, which can be neutral ducked just like the starting high of the string.
-This will hit an opponent up close without having to move in and out for a whiff punish, as the second [mid] hit of the string will come out fast enough to check them for crouching, in addition to blowing up their attempt to let go of block and press a throw tech.
-Staggering an autoshimmy is an effective tool for shutting down certain option selects in the game (i.e. microducking, throw tech/block).
+A shimmy is typically performed in fighting games by walking or dashing backwards in attempt to bait the opponent into anticipating a throw, and then punishing the opponent for doing so.
+A jab string that is considered an “autoshimmy” will typically have a second hit that is between 9-11 frames and is a mid and/or jailing attack; the significance of these attributes is that this speed parallels the 10-frame startup of throws, which can be neutral ducked just like the starting High of the string.
+This will hit an opponent up close without having to move in and out for a whiff punish, as the second [mid] hit of the string will come out fast enough to check the opponent for crouching, in addition to blowing up their attempt to let go of block and press a throw tech; the first or second hit may also visually resemble the startup animation of the Throw by using the same arm.
+Staggering an autoshimmy string is an effective tool for shutting down certain option selects in the game (i.e. microducking, throw tech/block, etc).

-Examples of characters with an autoshimmy are Johnny Cage, Liu Kang, Kung Lao, Shang Tsung, and Reiko.
+Examples of characters with an autoshimmy are Johnny Cage, Liu Kang, Kung Lao, Shang Tsung, Reiko, and Ermac.

 Stagger Pressure